kyma-project/kyma/docs/kyma/docs/028-details-deploy-private-registry.md

 ---
-title: Deploying from a private Docker registry
+title: Deploy with a private Docker registry
 type: Details
 ---